 A tester shouldn’t be performing tedious, repetitive tasks like regression testing.
 And a robot shouldn’t be tasked with critical, creative tasks such as exploratory tests.

 If you manage to divide the tasks well, you will also conquer.
-The challenge here is to separate future potential of AI and current application.
+The challenge here is to separate the future potential of AI and current application.

 Being realistic about AI and its use shouldn’t be confused with being unambitious.